-Congratulations again, how did it feel to hear THE KNOCKS had won?
+Congratulations again, how did it feel to hear A RUINED GIRL had won?

 Thank you!
 In all honesty, I was floored.
 I’d read the extracts from the other shortlisted novels that had been posted on the site earlier in the day, and they were all so incredibly strong.
 I’d kind of always assumed that my style wasn’t literary enough to win a prize as prestigious as the Bath Novel Award so when I heard my name I was genuinely surprised.
 I didn’t have anything prepared to say if I won because I really wasn’t expecting to – I think this was probably obvious from my reaction unfortunately!
 Goodness knows what I did actually say when I went up to receive the award, it’s a complete blur.

-I wrote THE KNOCKS when I was doing an MA at the University of East Anglia – I was in the very first intake of their Crime Fiction course.
+I wrote A RUINED GIRL when I was doing an MA at the University of East Anglia – I was in the very first intake of their Crime Fiction course.
 My first priority was to write something entertaining – I wanted it to be pacy and thrilling with characters you really cared about, but also with an underlying theme that carried some weight.

 So the book was informed by an investigation I’d worked on for Channel 4 some years ago, about the care industry and the children living in children’s homes.
 I worked undercover in several homes, looking at things like neglect, issues with safeguarding, and the risk and reality of abuse.